Optimal design for linear models via gradient flow: Optimal design via gradient flow

 These definitions require the continuous experiment/data matrix $\mA$ to have full column rank $d$.
 This is a weak assumption because the continuous design space $\Omega$ would generally not have uniform dependencies among the components of $\mA(\theta,:)$ for all $\theta \in \Omega$.

 To apply Wasserstein gradient flow~\eqref{eqn: W2 flow}\footnote{Note that D-optimal design formulates a maximization problem \eqref{eqn: cont D-opt}.
 Contrary to A-optimal design, the associated gradient-flow follows in the ascending direction of the gradient.
-Consequently, the sign in \eqref{eqn: W2 flow} should be flipped.}, we need to prepare Fr\'echet derivatives of the OED objectives.
+Consequently, the sign in \eqref{eqn: W2 flow} should be flipped.}, we need to prepare first variation of the OED objectives.
 These are defined in the following result. \begin{proposition} Assume that the continuous experiment/data matrix $\mA$ defined in this section is full rank.
-The Fr\'{e}chet derivatives for~\eqref{eqn: cont A-opt} and~\eqref{eqn: cont D-opt} are
+The first variation for~\eqref{eqn: cont A-opt} and~\eqref{eqn: cont D-opt} are